 The primary categories of coincidences include serendipity and synchronicity.

 Serendipity: Horace Walpole (1717-1797)

-He got the name from a fairy tale called “The Travels and Adventures of Three Princes of Sarendip.”
-Sarendip (or Serendib) is an ancient name for the island nation Sri Lanka off India’s southern coast.
+Walpole based the word on a fairytale entitled “The Travels and Adventures of Three Princes of Serendip.”
+Serendip is an ancient name for the island nation Sri Lanka off India’s southeastern coast.
 The king of the fable recognized that education requires more than learning from books, so he sent his sons out of the country to broaden their experience.
-Throughout the story, the clever princes carefully observed their surroundings, and then used their observations in ways that saved them from danger and death.
+Throughout the story, the clever princes carefully observed their surroundings and then used their knowledge in ways that saved them from danger and death (Merton and Barber, 2004).

 Synchronicity: Carl Jung (1875-1961)

 Carl Jung (Jung, 1973) stimulated imagination about meaningful coincidences with his ideas about synchronicity as an acausal connecting principle.
 Acausal connections involve mechanisms different from cause leading to effect.
 Jung placed special emphasis on the role of archetypes in creating meaningful coincidences.
 He was influenced by the burgeoning field of quantum mechanics through Nobel Prize winner Wolfgang Pauli, as well as ancient Chinese philosophy and the theory of seriality as proposed by Viennese biologist Paul Kammerer (Townley and Schmidt, 1994).